 Wallbox wins four major awards at the Consumer Electronics Show in Las Vegas, USA

 Barcelona, 10 January 2020 - Wallbox wins four awards in its first participation at the Consumer Electronics Show (CES) in Las Vegas, the largest consumer technology event in the world.
-Among them, the main award presented by Engadget together with the Consumer Technology Association (CTA), owner and organizer of CES.
+Among them, the main award was presented by Engadget together with the Consumer Technology Association (CTA), owner and organizer of CES.

 All four awards recognize the Quasar charger as one of the most innovative products of the entire event, being the first two-way DC charger in the world designed for the home.
 The first prize was awarded by the US publication Electrek, which focuses on the electric mobility sector.
 In the second case, it was the American publication Newsweek, which presented this award for the first time at the CES, recognizing Wallbox as the best product among those presented at the fair.
 The third prize was offered by Robb Report, an American publication specializing in lifestyle and luxury goods.
 Finally, Wallbox received the award for Best Transportation Technology from the American publication Engadget, one of the leading digital publishers in the technology and innovation sector.